What is TGD?

 Beyond these distinctions, it is clear that nowadays global challenges, such as climate change, require an approach that transcends these boundaries.
 Cooperation between scientists and engineers and sharing of knowledge and resources across the world is fundamental to address these issues.

-However, in the global South, forming the largest part of the world, there is a dire lack of local technological capacity and resources to develop locally appropriate solutions to these problems.
-In these cases, combining local knowledge and technologies with western knowledge and resources can be very fruitful.
-Western inputs can range from relatively simple, low-tech solutions to high-tech innovations developed by scientists and engineers who operate at the global technological frontier.
+Combining local knowledge and technologies with western knowledge and resources can be very fruitful.
+Western inputs can range from relatively simple, low-tech solutions to high-tech innovations at the frontier of global knowledge.
 Varied as these inputs may be, what they all share is the requirement of effective support based on knowledge of local circumstances and needs, and close cooperation between local and foreign stakeholders.